 Registration Cost: $500USD (includes full registration fee for online and in-class program at the Houston International Seafarers’ Center, 6 nights accommodation at Four Points Sheraton Houston Hobby Hotel (with complimentary breakfast, wifi, parking and shuttle bus to Hobby airport), coffee breaks and lunches Monday-Friday, and dinners on select evenings).

 Registration: Click here to register.
 Once registration is reviewed and accepted by the course director, you will receive an email with an invoice for course fee and instructions for payment.

 - Online after Feb.
-2 posted weekly online (1) for students without CPE or (3) for students with additional CPE requirements
+22 posted online (1) for all students

 - Dedicated course website link sent to students

 - In class – Conference room at Houston International Seafarers’ Center (High Level Rd) and excursions in Houston, Texas

 Accommodation: Four Points Sheraton Houston Hobby Hotel, 8720 Gulf Freeway, Houston, Texas 77017